Zeta Ophiuchi

 Zeta Ophiuchi (ζ Oph, ζ Ophiuchi) is a single star located in the constellation of Ophiuchus.
 It has an apparent visual magnitude of 2.6, making it the third-brightest star in the constellation.
 Parallax measurements give an estimated distance of roughly 440 ly from the Earth.
-It is surrounded by the Sh2-27 "Cobold" nebula, the star's bow shock as it ploughs through dense dust clouds near the Rho Ophiuchi cloud complex.
+It is surrounded by the Sh2-27 nebula, the star's bow shock as it ploughs through dense dust clouds near the Rho Ophiuchi cloud complex.
+It is the nearest O-class star to our Solar System.

-In April 2010, Zeta Ophiuchi was occulted by asteroid 824 Anastasia.
+In April 2010, ζ Ophiuchi was occulted by asteroid 824 Anastasia.